Financial Assistance FAQ

 The committee safeguards the confidentiality of all financial information supplied by families.
 Documents are closely tracked and locked away daily.
 The school's IT office ensures that our online and network systems are protected by the latest processes and methodologies available.
 SSS also has security protocols that can be found on their website under Information Security.

-For help with your Parent Financial Statement, please contact the PFS helpline directly at 800-344-8328 or email firstname.lastname@example.org.
+For help with your Parent Financial Statement, please contact the SSS helpline directly at 800-344-8328 or email firstname.lastname@example.org.
 SSS representatives are available Monday through Friday 9 a.m.–8 p.m.
-EST.
+EST. January through March, hours are extended to 11 p.m.
+EST and Saturdays from 9 a.m. to 8 p.m.